Frac7/intersect-and-manipulate/readme/intersect-and-manipulate/readme.md

 ![Example1](https://github.com/Frac7/Tirocinio/blob/master/readme/intersect-and-manipulate/gif1.gif)

-The selected object is moved in front of camera using [aframe-alongpath](https://github.com/protyze/aframe-alongpath-component) and transform control is attached to it.
+The selected object is moved in front of the camera using [aframe-alongpath](https://github.com/protyze/aframe-alongpath-component) and the transform control is attached to it.

 ![Example2](https://github.com/Frac7/Tirocinio/blob/master/readme/intersect-and-manipulate/gif.gif)